Sanjiv Goenka

+As per Forbes 2024 list of India’s 100 richest tycoons, Sanjiv Goenka was ranked 65th with a net worth of $4.9 billion.

 Early life

-Goenka was born to Sushila Devi Goenka and Rama Prasad Goenka in a Marwari Family and raised in Kolkata.
+Goenka was born to Sushila Devi Goenka and Rama Prasad Goenka a business man in a Marwari family and raised in Kolkata.

 Education

 An alumnus of St. Xavier's College, Kolkata, Goenka received his Bachelor of Commerce Degree in 1981.